jdeschamps/EMU-guide/quickintro.md

    <img src="img/qi-help.PNG">
    </p>

 7. Then, we move on to the **Parameters** tab.
-Here you can choose the name and colors that will appear in the interface for the filters of the filterwheel or the various lasers.
+Here you can choose the name and colors that will appear in the interface.
 You can also disable the on/off buttons of the lasers.

    <p align="center">
    <img src="img/qi-params.PNG">